mmamontx/ja2-stracciatella-mp/README.md

 - The modification requires images of buttons from 1.13 MP.
 They are located under the following path: Data/Interface/MPGOLDPIECEBUTTONS.sti
 - For some reason the client doesn't have animations in place when the tactical screen is loading.
 By default it causes failure, so there is a workaround introduced that skips the failure and loads the missing animation instead.

+Changes compared to the vanilla game (from the player perspective):

 - Starting screen is the strategic map (lobby) instead of the laptop.
 - The intro videos at the beginning of the game are disabled.
+- Helicopter drop-off animation is disabled (see the FIXME in Merc_Entering.cc) - it accelerates debugging, and it's overall questionable whether for multiplayer it makes sense to keep it enabled.

 For debugging purposes:

 - There is a custom function - HireRandomMercs() - that is automatically called in the beginning (accelerates debugging so one doesn't have to always visit AIM).
 This code is only executed for the server, the client receives replicated mercs.
-- Helicopter drop-off animation is disabled (see the FIXME in Merc_Entering.cc) - accelerates debugging.
 - The enemies are disabled (see gEnemyEnabled var) - until implementation of the battle/turn-based mode is started.

 Contact: mmamontx@gmail.com